maxim-saplin/ipfs_gateway_research/README.md

 4. When the test is complete the results will be saved to a CSV file and name of the file will be printed on the screen

 # Results
 Complete results are available in /data/\_ipfs_gtwy_analysis.xlsx file.
-Below is a summary for VM environment - the general conclusions are similar for both environments though VM having better connectivity speed wasn't a bottlneck for testing gateways' max throughput.
+Below is a summary for a client running on Azure VM  - the general conclusions are similar for both environments (desktop, VM) though VM having better connectivity speed wasn't a bottlneck for testing gateways' max throughput.

 ## Smaller files A (8.9MB) and B (30MB)
  \* Throughput in MegaBytes per second